Sarah Mello, MA, MS, LPC, ACS

-Sarah is a holistic, trauma-informed counselor, writer, and Sarah has a MA in Marriage and Family Therapy and specializes in complex trauma, addictions, and neurodiversity-affirming care for individuals and couples.
+Sarah has a MA in Marriage and Family Therapy and specializes in complex trauma, addictions, and neurodiversity-affirming care for individuals and couples.
 Sarah is trained in Internal Family Systems Therapy and draws upon this model, as well as her background as a writer and yoga teacher, to offer clients holistic approaches to heal, discover meaning, and embrace the fullness of who they truly are.
 Sarah's style is relational and non-pathologizing, as she offers her clients attunement, presence, and insight.

 "I help people feel understood and seen for their authentic selves and discover healing in relationship."